Waine History, Family Crest & Coats of Arms

 Early History of the Waine family

-Another 142 words (10 lines of text) covering the years 1568, 1577, 1678 and 1592 are included under the topic Early Waine History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Waine research.
+Another 75 words (5 lines of text) covering the years 1568, 1577, 1678 and 1592 are included under the topic Early Waine History in all our PDF Extended History products and printed products wherever possible.

 Waine Spelling Variations